 Chairman of the Board of Directors

-Stan Polovets is the co-founder, Chairman and CEO of the Genesis Prize Foundation (GPF).
+Stan Polovets is the co-founder and chairman of The Genesis Prize Foundation (GPF).
 He also co-founded and led Genesis Philanthropy Group (GPG) for the first seven years since its inception in 2007.